Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 27 November 2024 13.35.50 UTC
+- WIB: Rabu, 27 November 2024 14.26.11 UTC
-- WITA: Rabu, 27 November 2024 14.35.50 UTC
+- WITA: Rabu, 27 November 2024 15.26.11 UTC
-- WIT: Rabu, 27 November 2024 15.35.50 UTC
+- WIT: Rabu, 27 November 2024 16.26.11 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: inspirational
+Kategori: technology